a10networks/a10-octavia/README.md

 * Octavie versions: v2
 * ACOS versions: ACOS 2/AxAPI 2.1 (ACOS 2.7.2+), ACOS 4/AxAPI 3.0 (ACOS 4.0.1-GA +)

+**Note: Following Configurations should be done as an OpenStack admin user**

 ## STEP1: Installation

-Clone the repository and run the following command to install
+Clone the repository and run the following command to install the plugin

 ### Register the A10 driver and plugin
 `sudo python ./setup.py install`

-Clone the acos client and install it from https://github.com/a10networks/acos-client.(Checkout `octavia-fixes` branch)
+Clone the `acos-client` from https://github.com/a10networks/acos-client.(Checkout `octavia-fixes` branch)

-### Register acos clint by running following command in acos-client folder
+### Register acos client by running following command in acos-client folder

 `sudo python ./setup.py install`

-## STEP2: Upload vThunder image and create vThunder flavor
+## STEP2: Upload vThunder image and create a vThunder flavor for amphorae devices

-Upload provided vThunder image in QCOW2 and create OpenStack flavor with minimum 8 vcpus, 8GB RAM and 30GB disk as admin user of OpenStack environment.
+Upload provided vThunder image (QCOW2) and create nova flavor with required resources.
+Minimum recommandation is 8 vcpus, 8GB RAM and 30GB disk.

 Use below commands for reference: